GHB / GBL

 Drug crisis hotline: 030 19237 (24h)

-- LSD + cannabis: May increase psychological side effects (e.g., anxiety or development of psychosis).
+- LSD + cannabis: Can increase psychological side effects (e.g. anxiety or paranoid thoughts).

 - LSD + speed or crystal meth: The effect of speed/crystal is masked.
 Depending on the order of consumption, the trip may lengthen or shorten (speed/crystal first = shorter trip, vice versa lengthened trip).